Go to content Go to navigation Go to search

 So, for the baglady omelet you do pretty much the same prep, except boiling a pot of water takes longer, involves a bigger pot, and wastes most of the energy it takes to boil the water.
 And you don’t get that slightly brown crusty bit that a real omelet has that makes the flavor more complex and well, yummy.

 It’s harder to do.
 It makes a crappy product.
-And, did I mention it before, it’s likely to be cancer-causing TOXIC.
+And, did I mention it before, it’s likely to be cancer-causing TOXIC — or not.

 So I don’t get it at all.
 Why do we do these things?
 To save the tiny sliver of butter?
 Gimme a break.